nitkizs/test/test.md

     * Positive dataset
     * Negative dataset

-The notebook uses feature embeddings to compare images and identify duplicates or highly similar samples.

----

-- To perform this filtering step another jupyter notebook is created using the [fiftyone-library](https://docs.voxel51.com/).
 - The notebook performs the following tasks:
   - Load the dataset to FiftyOne, which consists of an image directory and an XML file corresponding to these images.
   - Next, select an AI model to use.
 The selected AI model will be used to generate image embeddings for all the images in the dataset.